 Christmas is a well-earned holiday for most people.
-But for Nurses, it’s like any other day surrounded by patients in pain, medication overload and co-workers.
+But for Nurses, it’s like any other day surrounded by patients in pain, medication overload, and co-workers.
 The chaos continues despite the festive period.

 Christmas day?
 New Year?
 These are some of the holidays people celebrate around a table of great food and loved ones.
-During these holidays, nurses walk out their homes with a heavy heart.
+During these holidays, nurses walk out of their homes with a heavy heart.
 For them, the grumbling thought of everyone in the world is celebrating while you are in the hospital attending your patients’ needs is frustrating, but it is the vocation you awe to fulfill.

 Working During Holidays Season As A Nurse